 Technology is portrayed as having a negative impact on the environment in Robotech.
 This is evidenced by the destructive impact of intergalactic war on several planets.
 When the SDF-1 folds to Pluto, it takes Macross Island with it.
 The SDF-1 becomes a surrogate Earth as the micronians travel home.
 Outer space is shown to be a harsh environment for micronian life and tuna.
 Evidence of the value of nature is shown when the SDF-1 utilizes robotechnology to provide its inhabitants with a false hologram sky.
 This is preferred over the cold steel bulkheads of the SDF-1.
 In addition, Lisa brings Rick pink flowers after she hospitalizes him.
 This demonstrates the importance of nature in healing as well as Claudia making pineapple salad for her boyfriend.
 Fresh fruit nourishes a warrior.

 The Invid themselves are an allegory about genetic engineering.
-The Regis’ singular search for a perfect form is portrayed as maniacal.
+The title Genesis Climber MOSPEADA (GCM) may refer to a biblical evolution or progress.
+The Regis’ singular search for a perfect form is portrayed as maniacal as her race climbs the ladder of evolutionary progress.
+She is a god-like creator.
 She is tampering with natural evolution.
 Her activities destroy the entire planet of Praxis.
 The Invid are the original victims in Robotech.
 They were a protoplasmic lifeform living in symbiosis with planet Optera and the Flower of Life.
 After Zor’s meddling, the Regis arrives on planet Earth and eventually transcends to a higher plane of consciousness destroying the Neutron-S missiles as she transfigures.
-She leaves behind a cleaner world and in some timelines there is no protoculture left on Earth when she leaves.
+She leaves behind a cleaner world and in some timelines there is no protoculture left on Earth upon her exit.
 The Neutron-S missiles are an analogy for the doctrine of mutually assured destruction.
 The micronians were willing to eradicate all life on planet Earth to defeat the Invid.
 The exit of the Invid from Earth resolves two plots in Robotech.
 These being ridding the Earth of the Invid and ridding the Earth of protoculture.
 The Invid could represent an illness or plague on Earth and are eventually rejected by the Earth’s immune system.
 Earth is then returned to good health.
-The source material of MOSPEADA seems to show the Inbit as restoring the health of planet Earth and saving humanity from itself.
+The source material of GCM seems to show the Inbit as restoring the health of planet Earth and saving humanity from itself.
+This is briefly discussed in Article 3 of ADV Film’s GCM DVD liner notes.
 The Inbit eliminate nuclear power.
-This would be a moral of the Robotech fable as the Japanese creators had recent history of two nuclear weapons being used against their country in 1945 and perhaps Carl Macek dovetailed a symbolic populist anti-nuclear agenda on top of this messaging.
+This would be a moral of the Robotech fable as the Japanese creators had recent history of two nuclear weapons being used against their country in 1945, and perhaps Carl Macek nested a symbolic populist anti-nuclear agenda on top of this messaging.
 Likewise, the Japanese psyche may have manifested the Inbit as representing the Allied forces in World War II.
-The Allies occupied Japan after 1945 and Japan could not return to good health or sovereign statehood until the autonomous departure of the Allies in 1952 somewhat resembling the story arc of the Inbit.
+The Allies occupied Japan after 1945, and Japan could not return to good health or sovereign statehood until the autonomous departure of the Allies in 1952 somewhat resembling the story arc of the Inbit.
+Interestingly, the Invid command center is located in the United States of America which draws a clear parallel between the Allies and the Invid as occupying forces.
+Lunk emphasizes the cathartic restorative theme when he decides to be a farmer in Episode 85.

 The Japanese writers may have also intended the rain of death in the first Robotech war as an obvious metaphor or simple example of nuclear holocaust and radiation.
 Also, similar to Zor perverting nature and the Flower of Life, the United Earth Government (UEG) perverts the gravitational power of Mother Earth for the purposes of war and creates the Grand Cannon during the first Robotech war.